hostadvisors/wri-comms-proj/src/content/docs/who-we-are/roles.md

 description: Internal Communications roles and responsibilities across WRI
 ---

 The Internal Comms network ensures that everyone across WRI, regardless of role or location, is informed, aligned, and connected to our mission and each other.

+We're made up of a global team as well as regional, country, and program staff working together toward a common goal.

-#### Members of our network
+## Members of our network

 - **Global internal comms team** (within Core Comms)
     - [Natalya Podgorny](mailto:Natalya.Podgorny@wri.org), Senior Manager of Internal Communications